Machinarius/NINNES/TalkText.md

 # NINNES
 NINNES Is Not a NES Emulator System
 ## Description
 Roslyn is the unsung hero of the .Net world behind most, if not all, C# and Visual Basic compilation processes.
-This talk aims to shine a light in the backstage of .Net and, especifically on Roslyn as the fundamental tool of every single .Net developer.
+This talk aims to shine a light in the backstage of dotNet and, especifically on Roslyn as the fundamental tool of every single .Net developer.
 How it understands code, how it compiles said code into a CLR-compatible binary, and more appliccably to the real world, how all of this can be customized for specific use cases to build Domain-Specific Languages based on C# with an imperative API.
 With a small focus on NES game programming, because...
 Why not?.
 ## About the Project
 ### What?
 The NINNES project has the ultimate goal of allowing C# programmers to hit F5 on Visual Studio and see their code running on a NES emulator of their choice (not provided by the project itself) and optionally deploy to NES flash carts for execution on real hardware.